Here is a list of over 100 things to do in and around Calgary during summer 2026, including hikes, guided tours, festivals, and other fun adventures.

 - Pick your own Saskatoon, sour cherries, and currants at various farms near Calgary.

-- Kootenay National Park is within two hours’ drive.
+- Kootenay National Park is within a two-hour drive.
 Plan your trip!

 - With six unique totem poles standing in the park, Gwacheon Park is a unique landmark for Airdrie.
 Visit Gwacheon Park and other attractions in Airdrie!